|

 Because

-the history of banana bread, there are three things
+of banana bread, there are three things to consider:

 - Bread